wombleton/gitlaw-nz/acts/L/Litter Act 1979.md

     *   (b) fails to comply with any notice varied or confirmed by a territorial authority or a District Court Judge under this section within the time specified by the territorial authority or the District Court Judge.

-    (11) Every person who commits an offence against subsection (10) is liable,---
+    (11) Every person who commits an offence against subsection (10) is liable on conviction,---

     *   (a) in the case of a natural person, to a fine not exceeding $500 for each day on which the failure continues; or